zhupig0501/ML-MNL/README.md

 ## Expedia
 ### Expedia Synthetic Hotel Dataset Description
 This repository contains a synthetic dataset based on hotel transactions from Expedia.
+You can access the dataset [here](https://github.com/zhupig0501/Transformer-Choice-Model/tree/main/Expedia).
 The data is not real but has been generated based on Algorithm 2 described in [our research paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4298996).
 The dataset is divided into two main files:
 1. **transaction_data.csv**: This file includes synthetic labeled transaction data for 30,000 hotel room assortments.
 Each assortment comprises between 5 to 30 different products.
 2. **pool_product.csv**: This file provides 1,000 synthetic room pools.
 Each pool offers a selection of 100 different products.